michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 married <- sapply(married,character.to.binary)
 <%= endhighlight %>

-I think the previous syntax `function(x) ...` is useful for writing one line anonymous functions when writing the complete function definition seems too much.
+I think the anonymous function syntax `function(x) ...` is useful for writing inline anonymous when writing the complete function definition seems too much.

-The above `switch` statement is also worth clarifying: I define the two cases I would to match and all unmatched results then match the last, default case which is `NA`.
+The above `switch` statement is also worth clarifying too: I define the two cases I want to match and the unmatched cases then return the argument which is `NA`.
 Why use `NA` though?
 I could just leave this blank instead.
-For example calculating the proportion of respondents married:
+For example when calculating the proportion of respondents married:

 <%= highlight %>
 married <- sapply(married,